 Myth: I don’t have to worry about my dental health because my parents had healthy gums and teeth.
 Genetics play a small role in your dental health, but ultimately your decisions about your oral health affect you a lot more than your genetics.
 The health of your teeth and gums is up to you.

 Myth: I don’t have to see the dentist because my teeth look fine and I don’t feel any pain.
 Visually unhealthy teeth and teeth that are in pain generally have been having problems for a while.
-When you see your dentist regularly and catch problems early, you will have a higher likelihood of saving your teeth and saving yourself some money, as well.
+When you see your dentist in Sandpoint regularly and catch problems early, you will have a higher likelihood of saving your teeth and saving yourself some money, as well.

 Myth: Chewing gum is bad for your teeth.
 This one could easily be turned into a fact if it mentioned chewing sugary gum, but chewing sugar-free gum can actually be beneficial to teeth.
 Chewing gum increases saliva, which helps neutralize acid and is helpful in keeping your mouth healthy.
 Gum can also help remove debris and freshen your breath after eating meals.